neuralinhibitor/xzwhy/README.md

 ```

-This project is a Kubernetes friendly Proof of Concept (POC) for [CVE-2024-3094](https://nvd.nist.gov/vuln/detail/CVE-2024-3094) affecting XZ Utils.
+This project is a Kubernetes-friendly Proof of Concept (POC) for [CVE-2024-3094](https://nvd.nist.gov/vuln/detail/CVE-2024-3094) affecting XZ Utils.
 See [this article](https://pentest-tools.com/blog/xz-utils-backdoor-cve-2024-3094) for an excellent walkthrough of the exploit's provenance and mechanics.

 # WARNING
 ⚠⚠⚠